nutonomy/nuscenes-devkit/README.md

 ### nuImages setup
 To download nuImages you need to go to the [Download page](https://www.nuscenes.org/download), create an account and agree to the nuScenes [Terms of Use](https://www.nuscenes.org/terms-of-use).
-For the devkit to work you will need to download *all* archives.
+For the devkit to work you will need to download *at least the metadata and samples*, the *sweeps* are optional.
 Please unpack the archives to the `/data/sets/nuimages` folder \*without\* overwriting folders that occur in multiple archives.
 Eventually you should have the following folder structure:
 ```